microsoft/azure-pipelines-tasks/docs/tools.md

 ## Capabilities

-TODO: Writing up how to make capabilities extensibile rather than being a hard coded set in the agent (busted).
+TODO: Writing up how to make capabilities extensible rather than being a hard coded set in the agent (busted).